-9 Conclusion
+8 Conclusion

 This paper uses the text of HE course syllabi to quantify the distance between the content of each course and frontier knowledge.
 Our approach centers around a new measure, the "education-innovation gap," defined as the textual similarity between course syllabi and knowledge from older vintages, relative to newer ones.
-We constructed this measure by applying NLP techniques to a novel data set that contains the full text of 1.7 million syllabi and 20 million academic publications.
+We construct this measure by applying NLP techniques to the full text of 1.7 million syllabi and 20 million academic publications.
+Our empirical approach combines a large-scale novel data source with textual analysis to shed new light on some key aspects of higher education.

 Using our measure, we document a set of new findings about the dissemination of frontier knowledge across HE programs.
-Across and within schools, significant differences exist in the extent to which frontier knowledge is offered to students.
+Across and within schools, significant differences exist in the extent to which frontier knowledge is taught to students.
+Instructors play the largest role in shaping the content of the courses they teach.
+Courses taught by more research-active instructors have lower gaps.
 More selective schools and those with more resources offer courses with a smaller gap.
 Since these schools enroll a lower portion of socio-economically disadvantaged students, access to updated knowledge is highly unequal across students from different backgrounds.
-Instructors play the largest role in shaping the content of the courses they teach.
-Among all instructors, those who are more research-active are more likely to teach courses with lower gaps.
 The education-innovation gap is strongly correlated with students' innovation and labor-market outcomes.
 In schools offering courses with lower gaps, students are more likely to graduate, earn a PhD, and produce patents.
 They also earn more once they enter the labor market.

-Taken together, our findings indicate that the education-innovation gap can be an important metric for quantifying how frontier knowledge is produced and disseminated and could help shed new light on the way in which schools and instructors impact students' lives.
-A careful analysis of the causal impacts of a low-gap education on students' later life outcomes represents a fruitful avenue for future research.
+Taken together, our findings indicate that the education-innovation gap can be an important metric for quantifying how frontier knowledge is produced and disseminated, and they could help shed new light on the way in which schools and instructors impact students' lives.